-Likewise, analyses within any one clade are difficult to interpret for instance the Reduviidae are a group of holocentric hemipterans as such we would predict that they should have higher rates of chromosome evolution.
+Likewise, analyses within any one clade are difficult to interpret.
+For instance the Reduviidae are a group of holocentric hemipterans as such we would predict that they should have higher rates of chromosome evolution.
 Surveys of this group show that they have very little variation in chromosome number (Poggio et al. 2007).
 However, without a closely related clade with monocentric chromosomes, it is difficult to weight the evidence against the traditional hypothesis for increased rates in holocentric clades.
 Furthermore, comparisons among studies is also difficult because rates are directly affected by divergence time estimates.
 We would argue that comparisons of rates are only informative in cases where a single phylogeny with a consistent approach to dating has been applied to both clades with holocentric and monocentric chromosomes.